Victims of terrorist attack included Argentines on a high school reunion

 'If there was one guy that the terrorist was going to kill, it wouldn’t be my son'

-The two Americans killed were Darren Drake, 32, of New Milford, New Jersey, and Nicolas Cleves, 23, of New York.
+The two Americans killed were Darren Drake, 32, of New Milford, New Jersey, and Nicholas Cleves, 23, of New York.

 Drake, who was run over on his bike, was a program manager at Moody's Analytics and a graduate of Rutgers University, his distraught father, Jimmy Drake, told NBC New York.